 As such, don’t write paragraphs about your offer.
 In fact, don’t write paragraphs, period.
 A few lines (and possibly some bullet points) should be all it takes to get the gist of your offer across and the benefits you/your business/the offer can provide to the visitor.

-4. Use a Single Call-to-Action
+4. Use a single CTA

 Continuing with the theme of keeping it simple, make sure you are only using one call-to-action on your page.
 Direct your audience to one action, and you’ll have a better chance of scoring their contact information and that conversion.

-5. Deliver the Offer as Promised
+5. Deliver the offer as promised